0xboz/blog/_posts/2019-06-26-how-to-create-interactive-plots-in-jupyterlab.md

 fig.legend()
 plt.show()
 ```
-If everyting works, you should see the following.
+If everyting works, you should see the interactive plot of bitcoin price from 2017/11/01 to 2018/11/01.
 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/interactive_plots_jupyterlab.png" alt="interactive plots in jupyterlab">

+That is all for this post.
+I hope you find something useful in it, and let me know if you have any questions/comments.
+Ciao!